Henryvw/Henryvw.github.io/free_discussion_coc.md

 <a name="myfootnote2">2</a>: This argument is made by [Eric Hoffer](https://www.amazon.com/gp/product/1933435097/ref=dbs_a_def_rwt_bibl_vppi_i3).
 Every thought is a reaction to something: a contrast.
 In a sense, a disagreement.

-<a name="myfootnote2">3</a>:Take as an example the way knowledge is created in the university system: a game is played in which via competition and institutionalized disconfirmation ideas are refined
+<a name="myfootnote3">3</a>:Take as an example the way knowledge is created in the university system: a game is played in which via competition and institutionalized disconfirmation ideas are refined

+<a name="myfootnote4">4</a>: [John Stuart Mill, _On Liberty_](https://indd.adobe.com/view/fe20936e-cc7c-46d7-ac5a-97d5f5c87d93).